 Tip: Look back at your bank statements to get an idea of how much you have been spending in these areas.

-We will cover the “other bills” in your life such as mortgage, insurance etc. in a bit because paying these with cash doesn’t work so easily.
+We’ll cover the “other bills” in your life such as mortgage, insurance, utilities etc. in a bit because paying these with cash doesn’t work so easily.

 Fuel And Your Cash Budget

 You may be wondering why I didn’t account for fuel in the categories above.
 The reason for this is because spending money at the gas station is not an area where many people have an issue with overspending.

 Most of us fill our tanks and head about our daily duties.
 I use a card when filling up my tank because it’s much more convenient than going into the store to pay cash.